Spices-Inc/spices-outreach-engine/bridge-app/CORE_LOGIC.md

   - Reject if the URL contains: `hellofresh`, `factor75`, `blueapron`, `hummusfit`, `freshnlean`, `cookunity`.
   - *Goal: Eliminate massive corporations that don't fit our regional outreach model.*
 - **Output:** Saves survivors to `outputs/audited_leads.json`.

 ## Agent 2: The Researcher (The Detective)
 **Objective:** Perform deep-profile analysis on qualified leads to identify the "Decision Maker" and their specific "Power Score."

-## Agent 2: The Researcher (The Detective)
-**Objective:** Perform deep-profile analysis on qualified leads to identify the "Decision Maker" and their specific "Power Score."